Statue of the Boy from Pest (Budapest)

 The statue of the Boy from Pest (A Pesti srác szobra) is a bronze statue by Richárd Juha in Budapest, Hungary, located in the Saint Emeric Square within the Csepel district.
 It depicts a 17-year-old boy with a rifle, and commemorates the aid of Szczecin inhabitants to Budapest population during the Hungarian Revolution of 1956.
 The statue was unveiled on 9 December 2016.

 History

 The statue was designed by Richárd Juha.
 It was proposed Szilárd Németh, a member of the National Assembly of Hungary, as a acknowledgment of the aid of the inhabitants of Szczecin, Poland to the population of Budapest, Hungary during the Hungarian Revolution of 1956, and financed by the council of Csepel, a district of Budapest.
 It was unveiled at the Saint Emeric Square in Budapest on 23 October 2016, for the 60th anniversary of the revolution.
-An identical staute was unveiled in Szczecin on 9 December 2016.
+An identical statue was unveiled in Szczecin on 9 December 2016.
 Another statue by Richárd Juha, depicting the same person, but with different pose, holding a flag of Hungary, was also unveiled on 17 October 2016 in Washington, D.C., United States.